 Young kids may also benefit from devices that shift the jaw into the right position.
 The device is typically worn during growth spurts, dentists say, and it slowly widens or moves the jaw to ensure that the two parts nestle together properly.

-Orthodontists glue brackets onto the teeth, and they connect all the teeth together with wires.
+Orthodontists glue brackets onto the teeth, and they connect all the teeth with wires.
 The wires get shorter and shorter in a series of appointments.
 Customers can't make these shifts on their own.
 They must visit the office to complete the work.

 Braces can be quite expensive.
 It's not uncommon for customers to spend $5,000 or more.
 And most people who have braces must wear them for years to fix crowded teeth.

-- Create aligners.
+Create aligners.
 Your team makes a series of plastic trays that slide over your teeth.
 Periodically, you swap out these trays for new sets.
 Slowly, your teeth take up new positions.
 Experts say aligners can move your teeth about 0.3 millimeter per tray.

 Aligners can also work quickly when compared to braces.
 If your crowding issue is mild, you may only need the tools for a few months, not years.